2018 Fashion Revue

 - The entry must be sewn by the member as part of the 4-H Clothing and Textiles project, and worn by the member (not constructed for someone else).

-Consumer Science/Purchased Category: (No Project Requirement--Note addition of category criteria)
+Consumer Science/Purchased Category: (No Project Requirement)

 Member demonstrates positive consumer skills such as decision making in purchasing and coordinating an outfit.
 The main focus is on value rather than cost.